masesgroup/JNet/src/documentation/articles/usageReflector.md

 * **AvoidCSharpGenericClauseDefinition**: The option forces the tool to reflect generics without create the clauses of C# generic definition
 * **DisableGenericsInNonGenericClasses**: The option disables generation of generic methods in non generic classes
 * **DisableGenerics**: The option forces the tool to disable any generic type
-* **UseDirectDotNetType**: The option forces the tool to use directly .NET type instead of JVM class, netive types are always managed as native (boolean - bool, etc)
+* **UseDirectDotNetType**: The option forces the tool to use directly .NET type instead of JVM™ class, netive types are always managed as native (boolean - bool, etc)
 * **CreateInterfaceInheritance**: The option forces the tool to create the C# interface inheritance
 * **DisableInterfaceMethodGeneration**: The option disables the generation of the methods in the C# interface
-* **UseDotNetNullable**: The option forces the tool to use .NET nullable instead of Java types for native types
+* **UseDotNetNullable**: The option forces the tool to use .NET nullable instead of Java™ types for native types
 * **AvoidParallelBuild**: The option forces the tool to disable parallel execution
 * **DryRun**: Execute everything, but do not write anything to disk
 * **DoNotCamel**: Does not use camelized names in methods, class and so on